glecaros/YAYL/README.md

 ## Acknowledgments

-YAYL is built on top of [YamlDotNet](https://github.com/aaubry/YamlDotNet), which does the heavy lifting of YAML parsing.n
+YAYL is built on top of [YamlDotNet](https://github.com/aaubry/YamlDotNet), which does the heavy lifting of YAML parsing.